SysKitTeam/docs-home/status.md

 **Customers might be unable to provision free-trial instances through the Subscriptions Portal**
 * November 2, 11:54 UTC **Identified** - Due to Cloudflare API service issues, customers can expect to experience issues when trying to connect their M365 tenant to a Syskit Point free trial instance.

+##### Issue Description
+We are currently experiencing a service disruption that is the result of an issue with one of our external service providers.
+The problem is related to a DNS support outage resulting in an inability to provision the Point instance with the desired domain name.

+##### Resolution
+We are committed to restoring regular service as soon as possible.
+In the meantime, here's what you can expect from us:
+* We will provide regular updates on the progress of the resolution.
+* We will make sure to contact you when the issue is resolved to give it another try.
+* Our support team can assist you with any questions or concerns.

 ## Past Incidents

 #### August 30, 2023